Eikewi/CLAP/README.md

 ## Arduino

-What you need: CLAP_inferencing.zip included as ZIP-Library in Arduino IDE
+What you need:
+- CLAP_inferencing.zip included as ZIP-Library in Arduino IDE
+- A working Arduino Nano 33 BLE Sense Rev2
+- A working computer

 ### Keyword-Detection